grantcolley/dotnetwhat/README.md

 https://www.simplethread.com/c-closures-explained/
 https://unicorn-dev.medium.com/how-to-capture-a-variable-in-c-and-not-to-shoot-yourself-in-the-foot-d169aa161aa6

-In C# 5, the loop variable of a foreach will be logically inside the loop, and therefore closures will close over a fresh copy of the variable each time.
-The for loop will not be changed.
+In C# 5,  The for loop will not be changed.